uxmohamed/cadie-legecy/SETUP.md

 ## Step 8: Test the Application

+1. You'll be redirected to the authentication page
+2. Enter your email address to receive a magic link
+3. Check your email and click the magic link
-1. You'll be redirected to sign in
+4. You'll be redirected back to the app and logged in
-2. Create a new account using Clerk's authentication
-3. Once signed in, you can:
+5. Once signed in, you can:
    - Add links using the input at the top
    - View your saved links in the list
    - Use keyboard shortcuts (Cmd+F to focus input, Arrow keys to navigate)